openshift/hypershift/docs/content/how-to/disaster-recovery/backup-and-restore-oadp.md

         - clusters-hosted
         ```

-    !!! hint
-        By default, the HostedControlPlane namespace is `clusters-<hosted cluster name>`.

   - The boot image of the KubeVirt VMs, that are used as the hosted cluster nodes, are stored in huge PVCs.
 We don't
     need these PVCs because the VMs are going to be recreated as new VMs.
 We want tilter these PVCs out of the backup
     to gain meaningful reduce in backup time and storage size.
 We'll filter these PVC using this label selector:

       ```yaml
       labelSelector:
         matchExpressions:
         - key: 'hypershift.openshift.io/is-kubevirt-rhcos'
           operator: 'DoesNotExist'
       ```

   Once you apply the manifest, you can monitor the backup process in two places: the backup object status and the Velero logs.
 Please refer to the [Watching](#watching) section for more information.

   The backup process is considered complete when the `status.phase` is `Completed`.

+!!! hint
+    By default, the HostedControlPlane namespace is `clusters-<hosted cluster name>`.

+!!! hint

+    You can use the `schedule.velero.io` resource to create scheduled backups of hosted control planes.
+    Refer to this page for more information regarding scheduled backups: [Official Red Hat documentation](https://docs.openshift.com/container-platform/4.16/backup_and_restore/application_backup_and_restore/backing_up_and_restoring/oadp-scheduling-backups-doc.html)

+!!! important
+    If you're running Red Hat Advanced Cluster Manager on the hosting cluster and using RHACM backups, you will still need to configure backups for hosted control planes.
+RHACM backups will capture objects helpful for restoration such as InfraEnv and ManagedCluster.

 ## Restore